ciselab/CPS_repo_mining/analysis/PX4-Autopilot.md

 ### Message
 logger: increase default queue size for mavlink logging to 14
-message: logger: increase default queue size for mavlink logging to 14

 tested on Pixracer: 14 still produces some dropouts once in a while, but I think it's a fair tradefoff between RAM usage & dropouts.
 The queue needs